mattermost/docs/source/about/install-mattermost-for-microsoft-teams-plugin.rst

 Configure the plugin
 --------------------

 Additional configuration settings are available for this plugin.
-See the `Microsoft Teams plugin configuration settings </configure/plugins-configuration-settings.html#ms-teams>`__ documentation for details.
+See the :ref:`Microsoft Teams plugin configuration settings <configure/plugins-configuration-settings:ms teams>` documentation for details.

 Monitor plugin performance
 --------------------------

-You can set up `performance monitoring </scale/performance-monitoring.html>`__ and `performance alerting </scale/performance-alerting.html>`__ for this plugin using Prometheus and Grafana.
+You can set up :doc:`performance monitoring </scale/performance-monitoring>` and :doc:`performance alerting </scale/performance-alerting>` for this plugin using Prometheus and Grafana.

 - Monitoring enables you to proactively review the overall health of the plugin, including database calls, HTTP requests, and API latency.
 - Alerting enables you to detect and take action as issues come up, such as the integration being offline.